Blaža Klemenčič

-Blaža Klemenčič (born 1980 in Kranj) is a disgraced Slovenian cyclist, having tested positive for EPO in 2015 from a 2012 sample.
+Blaža Klemenčič (born 1980 in Kranj) is a Slovenian cyclist, having tested positive for EPO in 2015 from a 2012 sample.
 She competed in mountain biking at the 2008 Summer Olympics in Beijing, and at the 2012 Summer Olympics in London.

 Doping case

 Klemenčič was provisionally suspended by UCI in September 2015 for an EPO positive from a sample collected on 27 March 2012.